t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ag"></a>
 *Q: When creating a DoxBox, the wizard shows me which stage of volume creation I am currently on - but it goes haywire, and the number of stages to complete keeps changing!*

-*A:* The number of different stages to creating a new DoxBox varies, depending on what options you choose - for example, if you elect to the mouse movement to generate random data, then you will have to complete an extra step to actually generate this random data; if you switch to using the Microsoft CryptoAPI for generating random data, you can skip that step, as it is done for you automatically.
+*A:* The number of different stages to creating a new DoxBox varies, depending on what options you choose.
+Once you have entered the minimum necessary settings, if you click the 'Next' button you can enter more advanced, optional, settings.
+In this case, the number of steps updates to the number of advanced steps possible.

   * * *
  <a name="aj"></a>